-The Zyxel Device can be managed in one of the following methods: remote management through Nebula Control Center (NCC) or local management in Standalone Mode.
-The Zyxel Device runs in standalone mode by default, but it is recommended to use NCC management if it is available for your device.
-For more information about Access Point (AP) management, see Section 2.1 on page 21.
+This User's Guide covers the models listed in the following table.
+They can be managed in one of the following methods: remote management through Nebula Control Center (NCC) or an AP Controller (AC) such as the ZyWALL ATP, or local management in Standalone Mode.
+Each Zyxel Device runs in standalone mode by default, but it is recommended to use NCC management if it is available for your device.